ArtisanTinkerer/ArtisanTinkerer.github.io/_posts/2016-02-12-laravel-ajax-validation.md

+---
+layout: post
+title: "Validating an Ajax request"
+date: 2016-02-15
+---

-# Validating and Ajax request
+# Validating an Ajax request

 #The JS
 I am using a Twitter Typeahead to enter the product code.